Key facts about a property

 Before you start a project, check if you need planning approval.
 To do this, you need to obtain key facts about your site including site area, zoning, neighbourhood plan and overlays.

-Use the Brisbane City Plan 2014 interactive mapping tool to find the following information.
+Use the City Plan online mapping tool to find the following information.

 The zoning of your property guides the type of development that may occur on your site.

 Brisbane City Council creates neighbourhood plans with input from residents and business owners.
 They are legal documents that form part of the Brisbane City Plan 2014 and guide development in local areas.
 Neighbourhood plans can change the development requirements in local areas.
 Some may also change the level of assessment for a planning application.